lbittarello/Microeconometrics.jl/docs/src/correlation_structures.md

 # Correlation structures

 Before fitting the model, you must specify the correlation between observations (a `CorrStructure`).
-It determines the calculation of the.
+It determines the calculation of covariance matrices.
 The default is always `Heteroscedastic`, i.e. independent but not identically distributed observations.

-All constructors accept the Boolean keyword `adj`, which defaults to `true`.
+All constructors accept the Boolean keyword `adj` (omitted in the following), which defaults to `true`.
 If `true`, a finite-sample adjustment is applied to the covariance matrix.
 The adjustment factor is n / (n - 1), where n is the number of clusters for clustered data and the number of observations otherwise.

-Four subtypes are currently available:
+Four subtypes are currently available: `Homoscedastic`, `Heteroscedastic`, `Clustered` and `CrossCorrelated`.

 ## `Homoscedastic`